 Does insurance cover Teeth in a Day?

 We understand that it can be challenging to navigate the costs associated with same-day dental implant treatments and how those costs may be covered.
 The amount of insurance coverage a patient has will largely depend on their insurance plan.
 Some insurance companies cover portions of the dental implant process, such as tooth extractions, but not others, such as the costs of the custom abutments that are necessary to affix artificial teeth to the implants.
 We are committed to helping patients understand the factors that contribute to the cost of treatment and how to manage to get their smiles back.

 Schedule A Consultation

 Restore your smile and quality of life with a healthy new smile.
 Contact Implant Dentistry of Florida to learn more about Teeth in a Day!
-Call us at 321.372.7700 to schedule a consultation with Dr. Clark Brown.
-Our practice serves Melbourne, Florida and surrounding areas.
+Call us at 321.372.7700 to schedule a consultation with our doctors.
+Our practice serves Melbourne, Florida, and surrounding areas.